omarMohamedd7/legal-platform/CHAT_TESTING_GUIDE.md

-# Chat Feature Testing Guide
+git# Chat Feature Testing Guide

 This guide explains how to test the chat feature including push notifications.